-A dark history filled with witches and the tortured souls of spirits will haunt you as you walk along the narrow alleys and streets of the city on a guided ghost tour.
-There are a number of companies to choose from — Mercat Tours, City of the Dead Tours and the one we choose to go on The Cadies and Witchery Tour, which was very fun.
+A dark history filled with witches and the tortured souls of spirits will haunt you as you walk along the narrow alleys and streets of Edinburgh on a guided ghost tour.
+There are a number of tours to choose from.
+Below are three that we highly recommend.

 You’ll do a lot of walking around, discovering secret alleys and hearing spooky stories from Edinburgh’s past.
-Just watch out for ghosts!
+Some tours even explore the city’s underground vaults.
+It’s a fun way to spend an evening.
+Just watch out for ghosts.

 5. Walking the Royal Mile

 One of my favorite things to do while in Edinburgh is walk the Royal Mile.
 The “mile” stretches from the Edinburgh Castle all the way down to Holyroodhouse Palace.
 In between are tons of shops, restaurants, pubs, museums and attractions.
 In my opinion, the best way to learn as you go is to book a Royal Mile Walking Tour.

 You can visit Camera Obscura, which is good for spending a couple of hours (especially if it’s raining), the Scotch Whisky Heritage Center and Mary King’s Close and Parliament buildings.